BestTimesToVisit.com Logo

 What's the best time of year to visit San Diego for pleasant weather and fewer crowds?

-Shoulder seasons (spring and fall) offer the best balance.
-You'll find comfortable temperatures, fewer tourists than summer, and lower prices on flights and accommodation.
-Summer can get crowded and expensive, while winter, though mild, might have occasional rain.
+Shoulder seasons, April-May and September-October, offer the best balance.
+You'll find comfortable temperatures, fewer tourists than the summer months, and often lower prices on flights and accommodations.
+Plus, the ocean is still warm enough for swimming!

 How easy is it to get around San Diego without a car?